johnnolan/johnnolan.dev/src/random/articles/react-testing-library-hoc.md

 imageheight: "250"
 ---

-Recently I have had to test a React Higher Order Component using the fabulous [react-testing-library](https://github.com/testing-library/react-testing-library) but struggled to find how you can achieve this.
+Recently I have had to test a React Higher Order Component using [react-testing-library](https://github.com/testing-library/react-testing-library) but struggled to find how you can achieve this.

 Before I go any further into detail, below is some example code I have done so you can get straight to copy and pasting.
 For more information see below the code sample.